On the duality of massive Kalb-Ramond and Proca fields: Appendix: The duality of the massive 3-form

 where $W_{\mu\nu\alpha\beta}=C_{\nu\alpha\beta,\mu}-C_{\mu\alpha\beta,\nu}+C_{\beta\mu\nu,\alpha}-C_{\alpha\mu\nu,\beta}$ is the field strength tensor and $C_{\mu\nu\alpha}$ is totally anti-symmetric.
 Starting from the parent action of the three-forms, the dualization procedure is used to obtain the action for the scalar field:

-Following the same way as before, we can easily see that these theories are not dual.
+Following the same way as before, we can see that the duality might not be present for these theories.
 In order to express the 3-form action in terms of physical modes, we will first separate the 3-form into a spatial part and a temporal part, with the spatial part being further decomposed as

 and arrive at the following Lagrangian density

 Integrating out the non-propagating degrees of freedom, $\mu$ and $C_i^T$, (\ref{eq::3formL1}) becomes